Is the SAT Still Relevant? Here's What You Need to Know

 Reasons Why the SAT Still Matters

 The main reason why the SAT is still important is the impact an SAT score can have on your application.
-If you listen to university admission counselors and experts, they often say, “based on how well you perform, you can decide whether or not to submit your scores.”
+If you listen to university admission counselors and experts, they often say, “Based on how well you perform, you can decide whether or not to submit your scores.”

 Getting a good score on the SAT can serve as proof of great academic performance.
 It reflects skill, knowledge, and competency, all of the admission committee values.
 SAT scores might be more effective than GPA or high school transcripts when proving academic aptitude.